jbrace02/armeni-leds-sol/README.md

-This project is the landing page for ArmeniLeds, a token on the Solana Blockchain.
-The page provides information about the token, its utilities, and the team behind it.
-It also features dynamic content and integrates with the Solana blockchain.
+This project is the landing page for ArmeniLeds webpage/app.
+The page provides information about the project and current build.

 **Tools and Technologies Used**